• Skip to main content

 Believe it or not, all four teams in the division are tied for first.
 The Broncos, Chiefs, Raiders, and Chargers have won 15 division titles since the end of the 2022 regular season.

-The Raiders and Broncos are tied with three Super Bowl wins.
-The Chiefs have won the big game twice, and the Chargers have yet to win a Super Bowl.
+The Chiefs, Raiders, and Broncos are tied with three Super Bowl wins.
+The Chargers have yet to win a Super Bowl.
+The Chief won the last Super Bowl for the AFC West in the 2022/2023 season.

 The Kansas City Chiefs have the best AFC West all-time won-loss record with 535 wins and 436 losses (up to the conclusion of the 2022-23 regular season).
 The Broncos have won 505 games, the Raiders 503 games, and the Chargers 488 games.